Water Quality in the State of Georgia

 Georgia is a leading Agriculture state and is ranked as the number 1 pecan producer in the world.
 Other top crops are blueberries, peaches, peanuts and poultry.
 Agribusiness provides around $72 billion in annual revenue for the state of Georgia.

 Though Georgia state has relatively soft water, farmers can discover that they still experience headaches related to scale buildup on their irrigators and other necessary equipment due to the mass quantities of water flow every day.
-In addition, contaminants polluting soil and waterways has increased greatly over the past few decades and there is a greater need for waste and chemical control.
+In addition, contaminants polluting soil and waterways have increased greatly over the past few decades and there is a greater need for waste and chemical control.
 Many farmers are looking for eco-friendly solutions that can increase the quality and yield of their crops while saving water.
 Read more about how HydroFLOW can increase crop yield.

 Fixing your water quality issues in the state of Georgia will depend on your specific water source.
 It is best to test your potable water supply in order to get a better understanding of your water quality.
 Testing is relatively cheap.
 The test results will allow you to understand if your potable water has issues that need to be addressed.
 Common solutions to water contamination problems may include a water filtration system, a reverse osmosis system or other whole home water treatment solutions.